 Upgrade to PoE with a PoE Switch

 A basic PoE-based system usually consists of three main components: power-sourcing equipment (PSE), such as a PoE switch, category network cable and remote-powered devices, which may be an IP camera, IP access panel, IP intercom, VoIP or wireless access point (WAP).
 PSE is the most critical one among them, which is a device that injects power onto the same network cable that is being used for data.
 The injector can be a stand-alone single-port or multiport device, or the injector can be built into a network switch, which is called a PoE switch.
 The second option is more common today due to the convenience of using a single integrated device.
 PoE switch is not just handling data transmission, but also serving as the centralized power source for the video surveillance system.
 Therefore, upgrade your network to PoE is straightforward, and you just need to choose a PoE switch.
+Following figure is a 8 port PoE switch.

 How to Choose a PoE Switch?